-Jalapeno Goat Cheese is a super simple but unusual cheese spread is an easy appetizer that will have you coming back for more…and more!
+Jalapeño Goat Cheese is a super simple but unusual cheese spread and an easy appetizer that will have you coming back for more…and more!

-We discovered this amazing jalapeno goat cheese spread, or dip, at our favorite Middle Eastern stand at the farmers market.
+We discovered jalapeño goat cheese at our favorite Middle Eastern stand at the farmers market.

 The guy sells a dizzying array of yogurts, dips, salads and spreads.
 It’s like a colorful mosaic of little plastic tubs set in a long bed of ice, with piles of fluffy pita bread on either side.
 We’ve been going there for the makings of easy summer dinners forever.
 He’s a pretty good salesman, too, because before we can say anything he’s pushing tiny little tasting spoons toward us at lightning speed, offering up tastes of everything he’s got.
 He sells it all 3 for $10, so we’re always trying new things.